barryclark/jekyll-now/_posts/2019-10-26-dividing-human-pie-ai.md

 Taking this data-driven approach significantly improved the hands-on session.
 Participants had a fairer share of the helpers' time.
 Everyone seemed to learn a lot from the exercises, and the groups had some really interesting conversations about the machine learning challenges that they were facing.

-I would encourage anyone with this kind of challenge to give this approach a try!
+This is a neat demonstration that relatively simple machine learning methods can produce useful results.
+If you need to group similar things why not give this simple machine learning approach a try?

 ## A little digestif
 The Python code for clustering the groups is available on GitHub.
 Feel free to adapt the code to divide your own human pies!